Portuguese Air Force: Squadrons

-The second digit can be: 0 - Fixed-wing aircraft; 1 - Mixed; 5 - Rotary-wing aircraft.
+The second digit can be: 0 - Fixed-wing aircraft; 1 - Mixed; 5 - Rotary-wing aircraft; 9 - Unmanned air vehicles.

-The special squadron activated in 2021 for the operation of unmanned air vehicles received the number 991, which does not fit in the above designation system.

 Squadrons can be subdivided in flying flights (esquadrilhas), which are the smallest flying units of the Air Force.
 In the past, independent flying flights have existed, but now they only exist as sub-units of flying squadrons.
 Presently, the squadrons are not usually subdivided in flying flights, although they include non-flying flights (operations and maintenance).

 The standard organisation of each squadron includes: